Computational Multi-Agents Society Experiments: Social Modeling Framework Based on Generative Agents: CMASE Framework

-\paragraph{Action Space} After an agent receives information from perceptual inputs and its internal attributes, it structures that information and passes it to the LLM to determine the next action.
-There are seven action types available: (1) “\textbf{go to [area]},” a movement action that automatically computes a path to a target location within the agent's perceptual range; (2) “\textbf{use [furniture, item]},” which causes the agent to employ the specified object; (3) “\textbf{apply [item] to [agent, furniture]},” by which the agent uses an item to interact with another agent or furniture; (4) “\textbf{take [item]},” enabling the agent to acquire an object; (5) “\textbf{put [item] in/on [area, furniture]},” allowing the agent to place an object into or onto a designated location or piece of furniture; (6) “\textbf{give [item] to [agent]},” through which the agent transfers a held object to another agent; and (7) “\textbf{chat with [agent]},” whereby the agent initiates a dialogue with one or more peers, with the content of the dialogue generated at decision time.
+After an agent receives information from perceptual inputs and its internal attributes, it structures that information and passes it to the LLM to determine the next action.
+There are seven action types available: (1) “\textbf{go to [area]},” a movement action that employs the $A^*$ algorithm to automatically compute an optimal path to a target location within the agent's perceptual range; (2) “\textbf{use [furniture, item]},” which causes the agent to employ the specified object; (3) “\textbf{apply [item] to [agent, furniture]},” by which the agent uses an item to interact with another agent or furniture; (4) “\textbf{take [item]},” enabling the agent to acquire an object; (5) “\textbf{put [item] in/on [area, furniture]},” allowing the agent to place an object into or onto a designated location or piece of furniture; (6) “\textbf{give [item] to [agent]},” through which the agent transfers a held object to another agent; and (7) “\textbf{chat with [agent]},” whereby the agent initiates a dialogue with one or more peers, with the content of the dialogue generated at decision time.

 The action (1) is a movement action, while the remaining actions count as standard actions.
 Actions (2) and (3) modify the state of both the acting agent and the target, and actions (3), (6), and (7) are recorded in the working memory of the agent being interacted with.